PrunaAI/pruna/README.md

 ## <img src="./docs/assets/images/pruna_heart.png" alt="Pruna Heart" width=20></img> Contributors

-The Pruna package was made with 💜 by the Pruna AI team.
+The Pruna package was made with 💜 by the Pruna AI team and our amazing contributors.
 [Contribute to the repository][docs-contributing] to become part of the Pruna family!

 [![Contributors](https://contrib.rocks/image?repo=PrunaAI/pruna)](https://github.com/PrunaAI/pruna/graphs/contributors)